Learn, Do Not Copy!

 SELF-ESTEEM

-Self-esteem is an evaluation of yourself based on your identity and self-image, ultimately affecting how you feel about yourself.
+Self-esteem is an evaluation of yourself based on your identity and self-image, which ultimately results in how you feel about yourself.

 Advertisement